Best Atlanta Neighborhoods for Families

 - FYI – Chastain Park is in the 9th wealthiest zip code in the nation (30327), with a household income in excess of $341,000 per year and is one of Atlanta’s most affluent neighborhoods (per Forbes Magazine)

-- HOME VALUES - 3 bedroom homes typically range in price from $350K to more than $1.0 million.
-The average home sales price in the City of Decatur (zip code 30030) is in the high $400s.
+- HOME VALUES – Decatur homes typically range in price from $400K to $1.7 million.
+The average home sales price in the City of Decatur (zip code 30030) is in the $700s.

-- COMMUNITY - Decatur definitely has a sense of community with several neighborhood associations, garden clubs, running clubs and more.
-Special events and festivals bring thousands to the Downtown area each year, but there are also many neighborhood events, like the lunch time concerts in the Decatur Square, that bring residents closer together.
+- COMMUNITY – Decatur definitely has a sense of community with several neighborhood associations, garden clubs, running clubs and more.
+Special events and festivals bring thousands to the Downtown area each year, but there are also many neighborhood events, like the lunchtime concerts in the Decatur Square, that bring residents closer together and are great for the whole family.

 - ENTERTAINMENT / NIGHTLIFE – The Decatur Square is home to several restaurants and pubs, but because this is a residential community, the nightlife usually quiets down after midnight.

-- PARKS & RECREATION - City of Decatur offers a variety of parks, ball fields and community pools, as well as the bike path, fitness boot camps, and classes through Evening at Emory.
+- PARKS & RECREATION – The City of Decatur offers a variety of parks, ball fields, and community pools, as well as the bike path, fitness boot camps, and classes through Evening at Emory.

 - WALKABILITY – Most of the neighborhoods in the City of Decatur would rate highly in the walkability category, with parks and restaurants within a mile of many Decatur homes.